graker/blogarchive/README.md

 To use component with other databases, you'd need to rewrite orderBy() call.
 And apparently there's no general DB-independent method in Laravel to do random sorting.

+### Sitemap and Pages integration

+Archive pages are integrated into [Sitemap](https://octobercms.com/plugin/rainlab-sitemap).
+You can add "All Archive Years" item at Sitemap settings and have a link to each year archive in the sitemap.xml, starting from the first year you have published posts on.
+And since [Static Pages](http://octobercms.com/plugin/rainlab-pages) plugin shares the integration events with Sitemap, you can also add archive years as static menu items.

 ### Typofilter integration

 To perform some typographical transforms and replacements, [Typofilter.js](https://github.com/graker/typofilter.js) is integrated in this plugin.